 I forgot to write you word, from Brunswick, that the Duchess informed me the Prince of Wales was consulting the most able civilians in Europe, to learn whether, by marrying a Catholic, the positive laws of England, the laws of any other nation, or the maxims of the civil laws of Europe, would disinherit an heir, and particularly an Heir-Apparent.
-There appears to be much imprudence in this appeal of an Heir-Apparent from the opinions of Great Britain to those of the civilians.
+There appears to be much imprudence in this appeal of an Heir-

+Apparent from the opinions of Great Britain to those of the civilians.
-An anecdote less important, but perhaps more poignant, is that the Margrave of Baden-Baden has sent M. von Edelsheim here as his complimentary envoy, the brother of one of his ministers who is called the Choiseul of Carlsruhe.
-The following is r The political conduct of the Prince appears to rise with, and become equal to, political exigencies.
-There are strong symptoms in his late behaviour of a fortitude that is equal to the glorious heroism of despising self when self and the welfare of mankind are at warfare.
-Love, the crimes of which, if so crimes can be, are venial, has yielded to a less seductive, but more noble passion.

-the history of this complimentor, who has arrived long after all the others.
+An anecdote less important, but perhaps more poignant, is that the Margrave of Baden-Baden has sent M. von Edelsheim here as his complimentary envoy, the brother of one of his Ministers who is called the Choiseul of Carlsruhe.
+The following is the history of this complimentor, who has arrived long after all the others.

 At a time when the prolific virtues of the father of the five royal children were held in doubt, there was a wish to bestow a lover on a lady (the afterwards divorced Queen, banished to Stettin), who, had they not done so, would have made bold to have bestowed one on herself.
-The care of choosing was committed to the brothers of the Duke of Brünswick.
+The care of choosing was committed to the brothers of the Duke of Brunswick.
 They descended a little too low, and in consequence an eye was cast on Edelsheim, who was publicly enough charged with this great work.
-He was afterwards sent to Paris to execute another commission, of which r Frederick II., dreading the tediousness of the proposed congress at Augsburg, wished to send a private emissary to sound the Court of France.
-For this purpose he chose Edelsheim as a person, according to the King's account, least liable to suspicion.
+He was afterwards sent to Paris to execute another commission,

+^{}Frederick II., dreading the tediousness of the proposed Congress at Augsburg, wished to send a private emissary to sound the Court of France.
+For this purpose he chose Edelsheim, as a person, according to the King's account, least liable to suspicion.
 The project of Frederick was to indemnify the King of Poland by robbing the ecclesiastical Princes of Germany.
 This the pious Louis XV. rejected.
-Edelsheim returned with his answer to Frederick at Freyberg, whence he afterwards departed for London, made his communications, and was once again sent back to Paris, on pretence that he had left some of his travelling trunks there; and the Bailli de Froulay, the ambassador of the Knights of Malta, being persuaded the French were effeche acquitted himself ill.
+Edelsheim returned with his answer to Frederick at Freyberg, whence he afterwards departed for London, made his communications, and was once again sent back to Paris, on pretence that he had left some of his travelling trunks there; and the Bailli de Froulay, the Ambassador of the Knights of Malta, being persuaded the French were effectually desirous of which he acquitted himself ill.
 I have been assured he was thrown into the Bastille.
 On his return he was disgraced, but afterwards employed, and sent to various Courts of Germany in 1778.
 And this is the man whom, in his high wisdom, the Margrave selected for his envoy to the King of Prussia.
 The Monarch himself, when he saw him, could not forbear laughing.

 Postscript.-Yesterday, at eleven in the morning, the King, hid in a grey coach, went alone to Mon-Bijou, where he remained an hour, whence he returned in a great glow.
 What does this mean?
-Is this the triumph of the lady Voss?
+Is this the triumph of the Lady Voss?
 It is impossible at present to know.
 Neither has anything transpired concerning the letters which M. von Calenberg has brought from the Stadtholder.